nextstrain/hbv/ingest/README.md

 - `results/sequences.fasta`
 - `results/aligned.fasta`

+## Steps involved

+#### GenBank data as inputs

+GenBank sequences and metadata are fetched via a NCBI Entrez query.
+As of mid 2024 there are around ~11.5k genomes and the full GenBank file is ~150Mb.

+#### Genomes rotated to use a consistent origin

+There is a jupyter notebook exploring the process behind this - see `../notebooks/alignment-qc.ipynb`

+#### Accuracy of Nextclade inference

+Nextclade v3 is used to align all genomes and assign genotype based on a guide tree we have created.

+Preliminary stats can be seen in `ingest/data/metadata.summary.txt` after an ingest build has completed.

 ## Configuration

 Configuration parameters are in `defaults/config.yaml`.
 These may be overridden by using Snakemake's `--configfile` or `--config` options.